Kilonova and Optical Afterglow from Binary Neutron Star Mergers. II. Optimal Search Strategy for Serendipitous Observations and Target-of-opportunity Observations of Gravitational-wave Triggers: Detectability for Serendipitous Searches

 \subsection{Optimal Search Strategy for SiTian}

-SiTian \citep{liu2021} is composed of a number of “units” deployed partly in China and partly at various sites around the world.
+SiTian \citep{liu2021,yang2022} is composed of a number of “units” deployed partly in China and partly at various sites around the world.
 Each unit includes three 1-m-class Schmidt telescopes with a FoV of $\Omega_{\rm FoV} = 25\,{\rm deg}^2$, which will simultaneously observe the same visit in three different optical filters.
 There will be also three or four 4-m-class telescopes for spectral identification and follow-up studies within the project.

-SiTian planed to scan at least $10,000\,{\rm deg}^2$ of sky every $30\,{\rm min}$, down to a detection limit of $g\approx21\,{\rm mag}$ with an exposure time of $\sim 1\,{\rm min}$ using at least $14$ units in China.
+SiTian {{at full design}} will scan at least $10,000\,{\rm deg}^2$ of sky every $30\,{\rm min}$, down to a detection limit of $g\approx21\,{\rm mag}$ with an exposure time of $\sim 1\,{\rm min}$ using at least $14$ units in China.
 Furthermore, at least $10$ units outside China can survey an additional $\sim20,000\,{\rm deg}^2$ with a slightly lower cadence (a few hr).
 Based on this fiducial search plan of SiTian, we change the cadence time and exposure time for all of units to explore the optical search strategy of SiTian, while preserving the same sky coverage.

-The results of EM detection rates for SiTian are shown in Table \ref{tab:SiTian}.
-We show that SiTian can detect $\sim6\times10^3\,{\rm yr}^{-1}$ afterglow-dominated events.
-The detection rate of kilonova-dominated events is $\sim (1-2)\,{\rm yr}^{-1}$ by adopting the fiducial search plan of SiTian.
+The results of the EM detection rates for SiTian are shown in Table \ref{tab:SiTian}.
+We show that SiTian can detect $\sim2\times10^3\,{\rm yr}^{-1}$ afterglow-dominated events.
+The detection rate of kilonova-dominated events is $\sim (2-4)\,{\rm yr}^{-1}$ by adopting the fiducial search plan of SiTian.
 Since kilonovae are very faint, a better search strategy would be to increase the exposure time of the telescopes with the expense of losing the cadence.
-The detection rate of kilonova-dominated events would slightly rise to $\sim (2-6)\,{\rm yr}^{-1}$ if an exposure time of $165\,{\rm s}$ is used.
+The detection rate of kilonova-dominated events would slightly rise to $\sim (3-7)\,{\rm yr}^{-1}$ if an exposure time of $165\,{\rm s}$ is used.